 It’s not that simple.

 A good therapist needs guidance, mentoring and more education.
 He/she also needs to be fairly compensated and respected for their work.
 We are healthcare professionals.
-Many of us collaborate with doctors, chiropractors, physical therapists and even dentists (ask a skilled therapist about the effectiveness of massage on TMJ or migraines; they’ve probably had more than one dental referral).
+Many of us collaborate with doctors, chiropractors, physical therapists and even dentists (ask a skilled therapist about massages for TMJ or migraines — they’ve probably had more than one dental referral).

 $59 for a monthly massage at Massage Chain?
 My wellness center offers comparable prices ($60-80/hour) WITHOUT CONTRACTS, and my highly skilled therapists are fairly compensated for their work as opposed to the approximately $15/hour these poor, undertrained Big Mac Therapists make.
-And they’re undertrained because no one is training them after they leave school, and no one is helping them hone their skills, continue their education, or mentor them.
+And they’re undertrained because no one is training them after they leave school.
+No one is helping them hone their skills, continue their education or mentor them.

 If you’re a practicing therapist, guide and mentor your colleagues -- and let them do the same for you.
 Strengthen your practice by improving the quality of the work you do and your referral network of other therapists.
 Learn how to market your business and raise awareness in your community about how unbelievably awesome massage is for overall wellness.
 And take care of yourself so you can take care of your clients.